JanisEst/KeePassQuickUnlock/README.md

 **Custom Entry Mode**

-- To enable QuickUnlock for a database you need to create a special entry in the root group of the database.
+- To enable QuickUnlock for a database you need to create a special entry in a group of the database.
 The title of this entry must be "QuickUnlock".
 The password you set in this entry will be the key you need to provide while unlocking the database.
 Only the title and the password field are mandatory, all other fields are ignored.
-QuickUnlock will not be available for the database if no entry with the title "QuickUnlock" is found in the root group or the password field is empty.
+QuickUnlock will not be available for the database if no entry with the title "QuickUnlock" is found or the password field is empty.

 ![alt tag](https://abload.de/img/quickunlock11msja.jpg)